Class: Algebra 1 (B)

 Homework will be assigned three to five times during a typical school week.
 The purpose of homework is to review and practice those items necessary for success in the course and on the Algebra I Regents Exam.
 Students are expected to attempt to complete every problem in the assignment.
-Two points will be awarded for class preparation, participation and completion of the assignment.
+Points are awarded each week for class preparation, participation and completion of daily assignments (often homework sheets aligned with the notes).
 Answers will be reviewed and corrected in class.
 Daily homework assignments will not be accepted late.

 - Respect and courtesy are always essential in both words and actions.
 Students are expected to act in a mature manner.

 - Be on time for class.
 Daily homework assignments will not be checked if a student is late for class, and a zero homework/participation grade for that day will be given.

 - Be prepared for class with all needed materials and assignments.
 Participate!